ajgapper/lawncare/src/pages/page/addington.md

 ---
 templateKey: page
-menu: project
+menu: /project
 slug: /project/addington
-featured: true
 title: Addington
+featured: false
 featuredimage: /img/aboutus.jpg
 featuredimage_alt: Results of our Lawn Care Service in Addington
-rating: []
 tags:
   - project
 ---
 These are the results of our Lawn care service at a client in Addington